 10. Are the proposed learning strategies and materials appropriate for the student?
 Do the learning strategies and materials pose potential issues/challenges/barriers for the student?

-This might include consideration of: Why: special needs or requests • Proper consideration is given to whether the disability • proposed learning strategies and materials in the the student's personal • TAS are appropriate for the student; and whether circumstances adjustments need to be made to suit the student's adequacy/appropriateness of • individual needs. learning materials.
-See clause 4.3(d)of Schedule 1 Document considerations: 11.
-Taking into account the considerations made at items 7 to 10, is enrolment in the proposed program suitable, and the most suitable training for the student?
-Yes Document reasons: Yes, with Document reasons; and identified supports/ adjustments: e.g., LN support, additional foundation skills training, digital capability support, wellbeing support, support career counsellor support, adjustments to proposed learning strategies or materials and/or adjustments No Document reasons: 12.
-Alternative enrolment offered?
+special needisabilitythe student ude consideration of: eds or requests 's personal circumstances appropriateness of learning Why: Proper consideration is given to whether the proposed learning strategies and materials in the TAS are appropriate for the student; and whether adjustments need to be made to suit the student's individual needs.
+See clause 4.3(d)of Schedule 1

+Document considerations:

+ons made at items 7 to 10, is enrolment in the e most suitable training for the student?

+Yes Document reasons:

+Yes, with support and / or adjustments Document reasons; and identified supports/ adjustments: e.g., LN support, additional foundation skills training, digital capability support, wellbeing support, career counsellor support, adjustments to proposed learning strategies or materials

+No Document reasons:

+12. Alternative enrolment offered?

 Yes/No Document reasons: